 The Company's objective when managing capital is to ensure the Company continues as a going concern by ensuring it has an appropriate amount of liquidity and that it has an appropriate capital structure.
 Management monitors the amount of cash, undrawn (or potentially available) financing, equity in the capital structure and adjusts the capital structure, as necessary, to support the operation, development and exploration of its projects.
-As at December 31, 2020, the Company's current liabilities of \$31,755 exceeded its current assets of \$30,366.
-The Company believes it will have adequate liquidity from continuing operations, cash on hand, and proceeds from financing obtained in October 2020 (refer to note 15).
+As at December 31, 2021, the Company's current assets of \$36,098 exceeded its current liabilities of \$25,686.
+The Company believes it will have adequate liquidity from continuing operations and cash on hand.